 Croydon Philharmonic Choir is recognised as one of the finest choirs in southern England.
 We have a long and distinguished history, performing a rich and varied repertoire in Croydon and south-east England for the past century, culminating in the celebrations which marked our hundredth anniversary in December 2014.

 We have almost 100 active members - and are always looking for more.
 Singing is inspirational, beneficial - and fun.
-If you would like to try us out, come to one of the open rehearsals which we are holding on September 6, 13 and 20 at our regular rehearsal venue, St Matthew's Church in Chichester Road.
-They start at 7.15pm.
+If you would like to try us out, come to one of our rehearsals at St Matthew's Church in Chichester Road.
+Proceedings start at 7.15pm.
 You can contact us first, using the details on our website - or just turn up.
 We welcome all voices - especially tenors and sopranos!
 You will find us sociable and inclusive.
 You don't need lots of experience - just a liking of music and a readiness to learn.
-If you decide you would like to join us after meeting us, we can sign you up and you will singing on stage with the rest of us in no time.
+If you decide you would like to join us, we can sign you up and you will be singing on stage with the rest of us in no time.
+There are more details on the Join Us page.